 The proposed revisions update the SSAP No. 62R Exhibit D to match the current format of Property and Casualty Annual Statement Schedule F-Reinsurance.
 This revision will remove the prior schedule F portion of the Exhibit and replace it with new tables and columns to match the current format of the Annual Statement Schedule F Reinsurance.
 The new Schedule F illustration is not proposed to be tracked for readability, but the removal of the old schedule will be tracked.
 The Supplemental Schedule for Reinsurance Counterparty Reporting Exception – Asbestos and Pollution Contracts at the end of the Exhibit D is not changing with this editorial update.

 EXHIBIT D – ILLUSTRATION OF ASBESTOS AND POLLUTION COUNTERPARTY REPORTING EXCEPTION

-Schedule F – Part 3

-Ceded Reinsurance as of December 31, Current Year

-(000 Omitted)